 Yuji of Shakugan no Shana is an interesting variation of this whose niceness actually does get him girls.
 Ironically, instead of stifling romantic conflict, his niceness is also his greatest flaw, actually creating romantic conflict in the first half of Season 2, where he completely fails to realize that he can't give attention to every girl who's attracted to him without hurting the feelings of someone else, thus making him an accidental Master of the Mixed Message.
 And his friend Hayato does call him out on that.
 Eventually, he becomes less so through the course of the series and averts it after merging with the Snake of the Festival.

 Judai Yuki in Yu-Gi-Oh!
 GX probably qualifies too.
 In one episode, he accepts a challenge from an Obelisk snob with a wager, where the winner gets to be Asuka's fiancee - despite the fact that he honestly doesn't know what a fiancee is.
-(Unfortunately, Judai also has a Super-Powered Evil Side that causes him no end of problems later, and once he recovers from it, not everyone is pleased with the fact that he seems to be much more serious from the experience.)
+Somewhat deconstructed in the later seasons as the escalating risks and losing his friends take a toll on him.
+This culiminates in revealing he has a Super-Powered Evil Side that causes him no end of problems later, and once he recovers from it, not everyone is pleased with the fact that he seems to be much more serious from the experience.